Banging Toolbox

 Tap and die sets are made from various kinds of steel; each with a different degree of threading efficiency depending on the material.
 You’d generally want to go with the best HSS tap and die sets that are capable of handling tougher material as these will most certainly work with softer ones, saving you time and effort.

-- Titanium.
-Titanium has great longevity given its natural resistance to corrosion.
-It also has the highest strength-to-weight ratio of any metal but is relatively less effective at high temperatures.
+• Titanium.
+Titanium boasts great longevity given its natural resistance to corrosion.
+It features the highest strength-to-weight ratio of any metal but is relatively less effective at high temperatures.

 Why HSS is the strongest?

-High-speed steel is rather flexible, able to be combined with other alloys to attain an even greater range of application.
-As mentioned above, most cutting-tools utilize HSS and, as such, are able to perform better and faster.
+High-speed steel is rather flexible, able to be combined with other alloys to attain an even greater range of applications.
+As mentioned above, most cutting tools utilize HSS and, as such, are able to perform better and faster.

 In addition to being low-cost, HSS is very durable, being both tough and strong, making it perfect for threading as it can fare well even against a harder material.
-Highly heat resistance allows you to also take on more demanding and work-intensive projects.
+Highly heat resistance helps you take on more demanding and work-intensive projects.

 In fact, HSS is so versatile that it can probably fit into most of the metalworks.